 Everyone is put at risk: Employees should be constantly reminded that winning contracts through corrupt means is illegal almost everywhere.
 The short-term benefits of winning business deals illegally are an illusion.
-Corrupt behaviour burdens a business, its management and employees with significant legal, commercial and reputational risks.
-The hope that these negative consequences may never materialise, because of a perceived low risk of getting caught, is increasingly misplaced (see Excuse No. 9).
+Corrupt behaviour burdens a company, its management and employees with significant legal, commercial and reputational risks.
+The hope that these consequences negative mav never materialise, because of a perceived low risk of getting caught, is increasingly misplaced (see Excuse #9).

-13 Richard Bistrong, "When corruption becomes normal", FCPA Blog, 30 June 2015.
+13 Richard Bistrong, "When corruption becomes normal", FCPA Blog, 30 June 2015

-■ There are solutions on the "supply side" of corrupt payments: Sales people often voice the perception that they have to compete on an "un-level playing field".
+- There are solutions on the "supply side" of corrupt payments: Sales people often voice the perception that they have to compete on an "un-level playing field".
 Their competitors may offer an expensive gift or other advantages to a client, to secure a deal.
 The problem of competing against unfair peers may be a reality.
-The good news is that more and more frontline staff disapprove of corrupt practices.
+The good news is that more and more front-line staff disapprove of corrupt practices.
 The bad news is that they are often unsure whether anything can be done.
 Such employees need to be persuaded, not only of the potentially severe, negative consequences of corruption, but also of practical and proven solutions.
-Collective action initiatives may serve as inspiring examples, where many convincing success stories already exist.14 Such initiatives demonstrate how cooperation between businesses and governments can significantly reduce the risk of corruption.

-Solutions also exist to address the "demand side": Businesses may not only compete against corrupt competitors.
+Collective action initiatives may serve as inspiring examples, where many convincing success stories already exist.14 Such initiatives demonstrate how cooperation between companies and governments can significantly reduce the risk of corruption. - Solutions also exist to address the "demand side": Companies may not only compete against corrupt competitors.
 Bribery solicitation and extortion also represent serious concerns in many parts of the world.
-In such situations, businesses may feel that they have to "give in to such requests", or otherwise face serious short-term consequences, for example losing a deal.
-Again, businesses have positive opportunities for tackling solicitation and extortion.
-For example, so-called high-level reporting mechanisms (HLRMs) include prevention-oriented approaches for addressing demand-side issues.
-In practice, they allow businesses to report bribery solicitation to a dedicated, high-level institution that is tasked with responding swiftly in a non-bureaucratic way.
-15 Ghana's Whistleblower Act, 2006 (Act 720) is an example of HLRMs.
+In such situations, companies may feel that they have to "give in to such requests", or otherwise face serious shortterm consequences, for example losing a deal.
+Again, companies have positive opportunities for tackling solicitation and

-Businesses must sincerely acknowledge the difficulty for front-line employees, seeking to adhere to the business' integrity values while at the same time trying to secure business, often in environments where corruption is perceived to be the norm.
-However, deserting integrity values because "everyone else is doing it" will not save a corrupt employee and its business from punishment.
-Employees must be persuaded not only to refrain from such acts, but also understand that there are existing approaches for businesses to make a difference.
+Companies must sincerely acknowledge the difficulty for front-line employees, seeking to adhere to the company's integrity values while at the same time trying to secure business, often in environments where corruption is perceived to be the norm.
+However, deserting integrity values because "everyone else is doing it" will not save a corrupt employee and its company from punishment.
+Employees must be persuaded not only that they should refrain from such acts, but that there are existing approaches for companies to make a difference.
 Many front-line employees are still unaware of these opportunities.
 It is time to change this!